-That exercise that you describe, the writing, that angry letter and letting it out is such a powerful way for especially Abuse survivors to let that anger out in a very safe and controlled way, but it’s something that we talk about a lot in the flow state as well.
+That exercise that you described, the writing that angry letter and letting it out is such a powerful way for especially abuse survivors to let that anger out in a very safe and controlled way.

 So what does it actually look like for you?

-And you’re told if someone doesn’t apologize, then you can’t forgive them, right?
+And you’re told if someone doesn’t apologize, then you can’t forgive them.

-I’ve held so many stinks against people, like they didn’t say sorry, so I’m not going to speak to them, you know?
+I’ve held so many stinks against people who like, they didn’t say sorry.

-So that’s what you’re told, that’s what I was told, that’s how I was raised.
+So that’s what you’re told, or that’s what I was told, that’s how I was raised.